Outdoor School Classes at Collin County Adventure Camp

 Challenge Course and Archery

 The Challenge Course and Archery class focuses on the students working together as a cooperative group.
 Half of the class time students will be working together to solve physical and mental challenges.
-The second half of the class the students are introduced to the fundamentals of archery.
+In the second half of the class the students are introduced to the fundamentals of archery.
 The Y-Staff will instruct students in the safety and fundamental aspects of shooting a bow and arrow.

 Activities at Camp